 How Long Should You Stay With An Employer?

 Recent research by Gallup shows that millennials change jobs three times more often than people from previous generations.
 Fortunately, the growing number of millennials in managerial positions often share the same mindset.
-The most sought after IT talent gain a vast array of technical and soft skills within a short space of time by job-hopping.
+The most sought after IT talent gains a vast array of technical and soft skills within a short space of time by job hopping.
 Millennial managers seem more willing to understand this having grown up within such a fast-paced environment.

 Whereas older generations are more likely to view people as job hoppers if they flit from job to job more frequently than every two years.
 They are more likely to hold the opinion that job hopping denotes flakiness and unreliability.
 Consequently, they focus more on the idea that employees who only stay with a company for a short length of time cost a business more money.
 While this is true, the value of their experience often far outweighs this cost.

 From our experience, hiring managers in the North-West, expect employees to remain loyal to their employers for at least three years.
 Changing jobs more often than three years could be considered job hopping and find your CV being rejected.